 There’s a place called Kellogg just off Route 80 in Iowa.

-I was heading west towards Des Moines when I spotted the sign and, assuming it was the birthplace of Mr Kellogg of breakfast cereal fame, I took a de-tour to check it out.
-Trust me, this was the most interesting thing I saw on the Interstate today.
-There ain’t a great deal to look at on this section of my road trip, aside from truck stops and an endless sea of soybean and corn crops (so it made sense that the father of Cornflakes could hail from this part of the world).
+I was heading west towards Des Moines when I spotted the sign and, assuming it was the birthplace of Mr Kellogg of Cornflake fame, I took a de-tour to check it out.
+Trust me, it was the most interesting thing on the Interstate that day.
+There ain’t a great deal to look at, aside from truck stops and an endless sea of soybean and corn (so it would make sense if the daddy of breakfast cereals was a local boy).

 As I pulled off the Interstate I picked up another sign for the ‘Kellogg Museum’.
-It conjured images of an air-conditioned visitors’ centre with interactive displays tracing the history of Special K.
+It conjured images of an air-conditioned visitors’ centre with interactive displays tracing the history of Cornflakes.

 Two miles later, I roll into what appears to be a deserted Midwest ghost town; I’m a lone stranger in a rented Toyota Corolla.

 I parked up next to the bank and looked around for the museum.
 It was closed.

 Thinking I should at least take a couple of photos before jumping back in the car, I wandered across the street and took in the old Kellogg Bank.
 It reminded me of those you see in Westerns; a no frills building with the word ‘BANK’ in big black letters.
 No need for any more detail because it’s the only one in town.